tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/params.md

 Kotlin
 : @@snip [Params.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ParamsExample.kts) { #getting-param }

-In order to extract a specific value from items of a Paramter, you can use the following dsl which returns the value of the paramter at a given index
+In order to extract a specific value from items of a Parameter, you can use the following dsl which returns the value of the parameter at a given index.

 Kotlin
 : @@snip [Params.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ParamsExample.kts) { #getting-values }

+@@@note
+Note that the shorthand alternatives shown with `// alternative` comment in above examples, do not return `optional` values unlike their corresponding full version.
+Which means, in absence of the specified key/index, an error will occur.
+@@@

 ## Removing a parameter